drhsqlite/fossil-mirror/www/caps/index.md

 done against your effective Setup user on the other repo, the check only has an effect when done over an `http[s]://` URL.

+## <a name="pubpg"></a>Public Pages

+In Admin → Access, there is an option for giving a list of [globs][glob] to name URLs which get treated as if the visitor had [the default cap set](#defcap).
+For example, you could take the [**Read**][o] capability away from the “nobody” user category, who has it by default, to prevent users without logins from pulling down your repository contents one artifact at a time, yet give those users the ability to read the project documentation by setting the glob to match your [embedded documentation][edoc]’s URL root.

+## <a name="defcap"></a>Default User Capability Set

+In Admin → Access, you can define a default user capability set, which is used as:

+1.  the default caps for users newly created by an Admin or Setup user
+2.  the default caps for self-registered users, an option in that same UI
+3.  the effective caps for URIs considered [public pages](#pubpg)

+This defaults to [**Reader**][u].

 <!-- add padding so anchor links always scroll ref’d section to top -->
 <div style="height: 75em"></div>